Writing support services for doctoral students in German and English

 For many doctoral students, working with a long, research-based text is the most challenging aspect of the degree process.
 The challenge becomes even greater, however, if the text is not written in their native language.

 To support them effectively and promote their future success, the Graduate Academy offers individual writing guidance for doctoral students of Heidelberg University.

 The programme Wissenschaftliches Schreiben auf Deutsch: Text- und Sprachberatung für Internationale Doktoranden is tailored to non-native German speakers who are writing their dissertations German, usually in the humanities or social sciences.
 The programme is funded by the STIBET programme, within the DAAD.

 Academic Writing Support: Individual Consultation and Tutoring is tailored to doctoral students at Heidelberg University from all disciplines who are writing in English.
-This offer is a cooperation between the Graduate Academy, the Cluster of Excellence “Asia & Europe in a Global Context,” and the English Department.
 Because the English academic writing style differs significantly from the German, this service aims to help non-native English speakers produce texts that meet the linguistic and stylistic conventions distinct to Anglophone academic writing.